ASPP/pelita/template/README.md

 - **`--stop-at ROUND`** you can pass the `--stop-at` option to the `pelita` command to stop a game at a specific round.
 You can then, for example, show the grid, play the next turns step by step, etc.

-- selecting a specific square in the grid will show its coordinates and if the square is a wall or contains food or bots:
+- selecting a specific square in the grid will show its coordinates and if the square is a wall or contains food or bots are sitting on it:
     ![](pelita_GUI_grid_selection.png)

-- **`--null`** you can pass the option `--null` to suppress the graphical interface and just let the game play in the background.
+- **`--null`** you can pass the option `--null` to the `pelita` command to suppress the graphical interface and just let the game play in the background.
 This is useful if you want to play many games and just look at their outcome, for example to gather statistics.

+- **`--ascii`** you can pass the option `--ascii` to the `pelita` command to  suppress the graphical interface and instead use a textual visualization in the terminal, which contains a lot of useful debug info.

+- **`--progress`** similar to **`--null`** but showing the progress of the running game.

 - **`--no-timeout`** you can pass the option `--no-timeout` to disable the timeout detection.
 This is useful for example if you want to run a debugger on your bot, like in [demo08_debugger.py](demo08_debugger.py)

 - **`--help`** the full list of supported options can be obtained by passing `--help`.

 ### Unit testing
 You should write unit tests to test your utility functions and to test your bot implementations.
 It is quite hard to test a full strategy, especially because you can not have a real opponent in a test game.
 It is useful to focus on specific situations (called `layouts`) and verify that your bot is doing the right thing.
 Several examples are available in this repo in the files named `test_XXX.py`.
 If you name your test files starting with `test_` your tests will be automatically picked up by `pytest` when you run on the console:
 ```bash